Elections in Canada: Fixed dates

 Section 4 of the Canadian Charter of Rights and Freedoms limits the term of any federal, provincial, or territorial parliament to a maximum of five years after the return of the writs of the last election.
 On November 6, 2006, the Parliament of Canada amended the Canada Elections Act to introduce a requirement that each federal general election must take place on the third Monday in October in the fourth calendar year after the previous poll, starting with October 19, 2009.
-Since then, all provinces and territories have enacted similar legislation establishing fixed election dates.
+Since then, all provinces and territories enacted similar legislation establishing fixed election dates, but in 2025 Nova Scotia repealed its law.

 These laws, nevertheless, do not curtail the power of the governor general or a provincial lieutenant governor to dissolve a legislature prior to the fixed election date on the advice of the relevant first minister or due to a motion of no confidence.

+Even where such legislation is in effect, voluntary variation is possible.

 By-elections and referendums

 By-elections can be held between general elections when seats become vacant through the resignation or death of a member.
 The date of the by-election is determined by the governor general, who must call it between 11 and 180 days after being notified of the seat vacancy by the Speaker of the House of Commons.

 The federal government can also hold nationwide referendums on major issues.
 The last federal referendum was held in 1992, on proposed constitutional changes in the Charlottetown Accord.
 On occasion, one particular issue will dominate an election, and the election will in a sense be a virtual referendum.
 The most recent instance of this was the 1988 election, which was considered by most parties to be a referendum on free trade with the United States.